 - Cocoa butter.
 Last pregnancy, my moisturiser of choice was cocoa butter.
 This is thicker and greasier than shea butter, which is fine for the winter but uncomfortable in this summer heat.

 - For the last month, I have also been washing with my homemade unsoap every few days.
 This is rich in beeswax and cacao butter, to encourage supple skin.

 I hope these little learnings help you as they have helped me.
-There is so much more out there on the web for you to discover for yourself (like these gems from Natural News).
+There is so much more out there on the web for you to discover for yourself.
 Good luck!